Skimmed milk

 Skimmed milk (British English), or skim milk (American English), is made when all the milkfat is removed from whole milk.
-It tends to contain around 0.1% fat.
+It tends to contain around 0.1% to 0.3% fat.

 Background

 Historically, skimmed milk was used for fattening pigs, and was recommended as "not only the very best supplement for growing pigs, but is of almost equal value for fattening purposes" as it "furnishes a complete protein" and makes the feed "more palatable".

 Terminology

-In the United Kingdom, milk is traditionally marketed and labelled as follows:
+In the United Kingdom, milk has been traditionally marketed and labelled as follows since being proposed by John Morris of the British Retail Consortium in 1998, which based the colours on Marks & Spencer cream packaging (blue for double cream, green for crème fraîche and red for single cream):